ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 - Remove the [proxy](https://github.com/ethereum-optimism/optimism/blob/4c015e3a36f8910e2cf8b447d62ab4c44b944cca/packages/contracts-bedrock/scripts/deploy/DeployImplementations.s.sol#L545) from OPCM.
 - Remove [initialize](https://github.com/ethereum-optimism/optimism/blob/28283a927e3124fa0b2cf8d47d1a734e95478215/packages/contracts-bedrock/src/L1/OPContractsManager.sol#L210) functionality from OPCM and introduce standard constructor initialization.
 - Add versioning to OPCM to expose which L1 contracts are deployed for the specific OPCM deployment e.g. OPCM address `0x1234...` deploys `op-contracts/v1.6.0`.
-- Update `DeploySuperchain.s.sol`, `DeployImplementations.s.sol` and `DeployOPChain.s.sol` to work with the new paradigm of one OPCM per L1 smart contract release.
+- Update `op-deployer`, `DeploySuperchain.s.sol`, `DeployImplementations.s.sol` and `DeployOPChain.s.sol` to work with the new multi-deployment paradigm of one OPCM per L1 smart contract release.
 - **Optional**: Add authentication to OPCM in anticipation for upgrade features.

 # Problem Statement + Context

-We’ve identified the need to implement an upgradability feature for OP Stack chains.
-This will involve two core components: [op-deployer](../ecosystem/op-deployer.md) and [OPCM](./op-contracts-manager-arch.md).
-As of November 6, 2024, both op-deployer and OPCM support only the deployment of new chains at fixed versions.
-Each new chain version requires additional conditional logic in both op-deployer and the OPCM singleton.
+[OPCM](./op-contracts-manager-arch.md)'s architecture will quickly become untenable as more L1 smart contract releases are supported for deployment.
+Each new release version requires additional conditional logic in both [op-deployer](../ecosystem/op-deployer.md) and the OPCM singleton.
 This creates logic that is difficult to maintain and reason about.
 This approach will become increasingly unwieldy as we integrate OP Stack upgrade functionality into op-deployer and OPCM.
+Examples of how these complexities are introduced can be seen below:

 ## Example of Unwanted Conditional Logic in OPCM
 - Deciding how to initialize the `SystemConfig` contract correctly via OPCM - [code](https://github.com/ethereum-optimism/optimism/blob/28283a927e3124fa0b2cf8d47d1a734e95478215/packages/contracts-bedrock/src/L1/OPContractsManager.sol#L457-L462).
 This branching logic exists because OPCM needed to be able to deploy chains at older tags (e.g. `op-contracts/v1.6.0`) as well as later chains.
 The primary challenge here is that the `develop` branch in the monorepo naturally evolves, requiring deployment (OPCM and op-deployer) code to evolve with it, all while continuing to support older deployments.